ey242/observe-bet-experiment/README.md

 [[`CogSci2024`](https://escholarship.org/uc/item/2x7300qr)] [[`BibTeX`](#Citing)]

-## Experiment
+## Running the Experiment

 To run the experiment, launch `OVB0104_zoom.html` on an Internet browser.
+All relevant stimuli to the experiment are included in the `public` folder.

 ## <a name="Citing"></a>Citing Observe-Bet